snowch/movie-recommender-demo/README.md

 Click on this link, then follow the instructions.
 Note that this step may take quite a long time (maybe 30 minutes).

+ - **CAUTION:** a python flask application instance with 128MB memory and an instance of Cloudant 'Lite' and an instance of Compose for Redis 'Standard' will get deployed in your Bluemix account - you may get charged for these services.
+Please check charges before deploying.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/snowch/movie-recommender-demo.git)

 An instance of Cloudant, Compose Redis and the Flask web application will be set up for you.